Arlene Render: Ambassador to Ivory Coast

 Render left her post as Ambassador to Zambia on 30 June 1999, and in 2001 she was nominated by President Bill Clinton to be the next Ambassador to Ivory Coast (Côte-d'Ivoire).
 Following a Senate nomination hearing on 19 September 2001 and a vote on 25 September, she was officially appointed on 1 October 2001 as the 15th United States Ambassador to Ivory Coast.
 She presented her credentials on 9 December 2001.

 In Ivory Coast, she coordinated American military protection for foreign nationals when civil war broke out in 2002, and arranged for the evacuation of American citizens who wished to leave.
 In addition, she worked with the United Nations High Commissioner for Refugees to aid and resettle refugees fleeing from violence in Liberia who had come to live in camps in Ivory Coast.
 More than 8,000 refugees were resettled in the United States between 2003 and 2005.

 Render left her position as ambassador on 23 July 2004.
 She subsequently was asked by President George W. Bush to join his "dream team" for Africa, a trio of African American women, Render, Secretary of State Condoleezza Rice, and Jendayi Fraser, State Department Director of African Affairs.
 Their purpose was to implement the Bush Administration's foreign policy in Africa, which was driven mainly by security concerns, primarily the Global War on Terror and the protection of oil supplies.

 Recent years

 Render retired from the Foreign Service in 2004 and resides in Alexandria, Virginia.
-She participates in the American Academy of Diplomacy and in the Thursday Luncheon Group, an African American organization that promotes minority participation in US foreign policy.
+She participates in the American Academy of Diplomacy and in the Thursday Luncheon Group, an African American organization that promotes minority participation in U.S. foreign policy.

 In September 2015, Render was one of more than 100 former ambassadors and State Department officials who were signatories of a joint letter sent to President Barack Obama praising the Iran deal.

 Personal life

 Render is unmarried and has no children.
-In addition, her father and mother passed away.
-She has four siblings, Carol, Richard, Rosalyn and Jeffrey.

 She speaks French and Italian.
 She is an avid reader and in 1989 donated $5,000 worth of books to the Gambia's national library, the topics of many of which was the United States.